clararls/Art_Curriculum/README.md

 Disclaimer: I am no art expert.
 I'm adding what's from RadioRunner and from my experience, so if anyone knows of a good free resource, please create a pull request and I will add it.
 Thanks !!
 ## Important
-The recommended order to complete this curriculum is spend 4 weeks per unit
+The recommended time to complete this curriculum is spend 4 weeks per unit

 # Extra: Term 0 ![Static Badge](https://img.shields.io/badge/Status-Completed-2ECC71)
 Sometimes we feel like our level is bellow than the exercises on the first term, but is only a matter of seeing some kind of improvement.
 So I leave here a few resources that help me to build confidence.